 - Other adaptors and accessories as needed

 - Headset intercom system installed.
-System supports communication between control booth and backstage/dressing rooms for up to three people.
+System supports communication between control booth and backstage/dressing rooms for up to four people.

 - LCD Projector